 TokensNet Withdrawal fees

-TokensNet charges 0.001 BTC per BTC-withdrawal.
+TokensNet charges 0.0005 BTC per BTC-withdrawal.
 The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.0006.
 But today, we see more and more exchanges charging 0.0005 BTC per BTC-withdrawal, so one could argue that 0.0005 BTC is starting to become the new industry average.
-In any event, the withdrawal fees charged by this platform are above the industry average.
+In any event, the withdrawal fees charged by this platform are in line with (or possibly even slightly below) the global industry average.

 We hope you have enjoyed reading the above review.
 We also recommend checking out the following exchanges.
 They are well established in the industry and have also received excellent ratings from the visitors on our site: